New Student Advising

 - To find your individual registration date, log into your Pipeline Account - Click on "Registration," then "Check Your Pre-Registration Requirements and Appointment."

-- You will be notified of your session date within 2 business days.
+- You will be notified by email of your session date within 2 business days.
 Space is limited based on computer lab capacity.

 - If you sign-up but then complete Online Advising instead, or if you need to cancel, please let us know as soon as possible by replying to your confirmation email, or calling 805-965-0581 x 2491, so your space becomes available for other new students.

-- Parking is limited on the SBCC campus - Check in with Security at the Kiosk for a pass.
+- Parking is limited on the SBCC campus - click here for more information about parking.

 Option 2: Online Academic Advising